dry5kulll/OverTheWire/Bandit/README.md

      - Follow the same steps from the previous level to clone the GitHub Repo, once cloned navigate into the repo.
      - There is a readme.md file that will have the below content.
        ```
-       just an epmty file... muahaha
+       just an empty file... muahaha
        ```
      - There are no commits or branches.
      - Enter the command `git show <TAB>` & enter the tab button to see other options associated with the command.